 In order to appreciate this passage more fully let’s take a “readers digest” look at the history of this prophetic passage and how it points to the Christ child.
 Our story begins in the book of Genesis.
 Adam and Eve were sojourners when they left the Garden of Eden into a new world they were unfamiliar with, ‘a road less traveled’.
 The patriarch Abraham, son of Terah was born in what was known as Ur of the Chaldees, a city in Samaria, located in the area now known as Northern Syria.
 After Nahor, Abrahams brother died, Terah took Abraham and his wife Sarai, and Abrahams nephew Lot, the son of Nahor, and set out on a pilgrim’s quest for the land later known as the land of Canaan, but stopped short and settled in the land called after his name, Terah, known as the area of “Padam Aram” near the Euphrates River, an area now known as Turkey.

 After the death of his father, Abraham took Sarai and Lot and continued his pilgrimage as a sojourner and foreigner to the land of Canaan, the road “less traveled”.
 Abraham was the father of Isaac, and Isaac the father of Jacob, who later would be known as Israel.
 Israel was the father of 12 sons who later became known as the “12 sons of Israel”.
 One of those sons was named Joseph, who definitely took a “road less traveled” to Egypt where he eventually became the second most powerful person in Egypt, next to the Pharaoh.
 As the administrator of all the stored grain in the land, in the times of famine all the people came to Joseph for grain.
-This included Jacob and his family, who travelled from Canaan, a “road less traveled”.
+This included Jacob and his family, who traveled from Canaan, a “road less traveled”.
 They settled in Egypt with Pharaoh’s blessing.

 In the generations that followed, things changed when Joseph died and the next generation of Egyptians came to power.
 The descendants of Israel became slave laborers under a new and ruthless Pharaoh.
 Moses was called by God to lead the descendants of Israel out of Egypt.
 After a series of challenges by Pharaoh to the God of Abraham, Isaac and Jacob, God directed Moses and his brother Aaron to lead the descendants of Israel out of Egypt.
 “Out of Egypt have I called my son, “Israel”.
 (Hosea 11:1) They went in search of the Promised Land of Canaan, the land said to be flowing with “milk and honey”, definitely a “road less traveled”.